 Let \(\V\) be a cartesian closed category whose objects model the types of our programming language and whose points \(1 \to X\) represent programs of type \(X\).
-The following pretends to be an informal translation of the concepts on enriched category theory to a Haskell implementation where a single abstract definition of optic is used for a range of different examples.
-It can be compiled with GHC version 8.6.5.
-The source code of this text includes an implementation of optics and all the examples we have discussed (Figures~\ref{fig:example1},~\ref{fig:exampleBox},~\ref{fig:exampleIris} and \ref{fig:exampleTraversal},~\ref{fig:exampleKaleidoscope}).
+The following is an informal translation of the concepts of enriched category theory to a Haskell implementation where a single abstract definition of optic is used for a range of different examples.
+The code for this text can be compiled under GHC 8.6, using the libraries \hask{split} and \hask{delay}.
+It includes an implementation of optics and all the examples we have discussed (Figures~\ref{fig:example0},~\ref{fig:exampleBox},~\ref{fig:exampleIris} and \ref{fig:exampleTraversal}).